KannonZenetism/zenetism-field-physics/zenetism/mpx/deep-self-axis.md

 It permits relation without collapse.

-It allows multiversal continuity without requiring one universe-local layer to remain permanently captive.
+It allows multiversal continuity without requiring one universe-local layer to remain permanently bound.

-Thus, membranes help resolve the hostage problem:
+Thus, membranes help resolve the permanence problem:

 * the layer-function remains lawful
 * universe-local activity may complete